eldonuts/Udacity-FSND-P4-Conferences/README.md

 ### Project Notes

 ## Task 1
-The first step was deciding how to structure the sessions.
-This was easy, as I knew the best way to do this was to define sessions as a new Kind.
-Most of my design was based around the Conferences Kind, taking inspiration where needed.
-I also decided that the speaker should have its own Kind, as it will be much nicer to work with in the later Tasks (I actually decided this later on).

-I also added some Computer Properties that are updated when each session is updated so I could get extra info such as the end time, and if they finished before 7 or not.

-## Task 2
-Wishlist methods were added as required.
+#Design Choices (Response)
+I decided that to efficiently structure the session functionality, Kinds needed to be created for Session and Speaker.
+The Session has a relationship with each Conferernce.
+For the relationship between session and speaker, I chose to allow user string input for the speaker so that they didn't have to create a speaker entity first, they could just type them in and the application would create the entity for them.
+This does require each speaker to have a different name.

+As for the added Session model object, most properties were simple strings but the following were also included:
+-durationMinutes: IntergerProperty used so it was easier to add to the start time to get the end time.
+-date: DateProperty used to make sure the data in a formate that could be combined with startTime easily and used to compare.
+-startTime: TimeProperty used to make sure the data in a formate that could be combined with date easily and used to compare.
+-endDateTime: ComputedProperty used rather than builtin Python @property so that whenever the entity is changed this will update.
+-finishBeforeSeven: Same as above, but returns a boolean value so we can easily tell if the session finishes before 7pm.

 ## Task 3
+#Additional Queries
 My two additional queries were:
 - getFinishedSessions: This retrieved session that has already happened (UTC time)
 - getConferencesWithTopics (with additional support methods addTopicInterested and deleteTopicInterested): The methods were used to add interested topics to a users profile, and then could be used to tell what Conferences contained any of those topics.

+#Query Problem
-As for the query related problem (sessions after 7 that weren't workshops), the main problem I saw was there was no way to know when the sessions were going to finish.
+The main problem I saw was there was no way to know when the sessions were going to finish.
 To solve this, I created a Computed Property (mentioned in Task 1 notes) that worked out if the conferenced finished after 7.
-Then I simply made a new method that used this property and filtered out workshops (getNonWorkshopsBefore7).
+Additionally, there was no start datetime property, so the date and start time properties needed to be combined before the duration time could be added.
+Then I simply made a new method that used the calculated property and filtered out workshops (getNonWorkshopsBefore7)

-## Task 4
-I implemented this as per the project requirements.